KupferKopf/KupferKopf/README.md

 Hi, hello my name is Max Hammerer, im a 20 year old austrian 🇦🇹 Programmer/Software Dev.

-I attended and graduated from HTL Spengergasse last Summer (2023) after 5 years.
+I attended and graduated from HTL Spengergasse (2023)

-(the HTL stands for Higher technical education facility and has a focus in IT & programming)
+Now im attending the Technical University in Vienna, majoring in Computer Sience